donatj/sqlread/README.md

 sqlread is a mysql dump parser that allows you to query MySQL dumps directly without loading them into MySQL, and export specific tables from said dumps.

 Currently very picky and only likes `mysqldump` generated output dumps.
-Milage may vary on dumps created with other tools like Navicat.
-Compatability is a work in progress.
+Mileage may vary on dumps created with other tools such as Navicat.
+Compatibility is a work in progress.

 ## Todo: